 Gritty and loud, La Piojera is chock full of character and colour, with murals and graffiti on the walls, friendly staff, and plenty of merry patrons on quaking legs.
 Just go gently on the Terremotos, they’re way stronger than they taste.

-We stumbled across this ceremony by chance one morning on the way into town and while we aren’t normally big on pomp and ceremony, the daily Changing Of The Guard is one of a handful of easy, eye-catching, free things to do in Santiago.
+We stumbled across this ceremony by chance one morning on the way into town and while we aren’t normally big on pomp and ceremony, the daily Changing of the Guard is one of a handful of easy, eye-catching, free things to do in Santiago.

 The ceremony takes around 30-minutes and centres on the meeting of the old and new guard detachments in front of La Moneda Palace with two units on horseback, a swapping of salutes, and a marching departure to the accompaniment of a military band.

-Watching the Changing of the Guard is also a great opportunity to take in La Moneda Palace, originally the city mint and today the seat of the President.
 La Moneda was bombed by the Chilean Air Force at the commencement of the Pinochet coup d’état of 1973 so what you see today is the result of heavy restoration.
 The history here is powerful stuff.

 Housed in the Palacio de Bellas Artes, a grand neoclassical building from 1910, this fine arts gallery houses more than 5,000 Chilean and international artworks and sculptures from colonial days up to the present.

-This museum is another contender for free things to do in Santiago, so even if time is short, it’s worth popping into the building just to lay eyes on the huge glass cupola that sits atop the central hall.
+This museum is another contender for best free things to do in Santiago, so even if time is short, it’s worth popping into the building just to lay eyes on the huge glass cupola that sits atop the central hall.

 And if your artistic tastes sway more towards modern art, the Museum of Contemporary Art is right next door.